OpenRCT2/OpenRCT2/distribution/scripting.md

 - Mac: `/Users/YourName/Library/Application Support/OpenRCT2`
 - Linux: `$XDG_CONFIG_HOME/OpenRCT2` or in its absence `$HOME/.config/OpenRCT2`

+You can also find the user directory via the "Open custom content folder" option under the red toolbox button in the game's title screen.

 OpenRCT2 will load every single file with the extension `.js` in this directory recursively.
 So if you want to prevent a plug-in from being used, you must move it outside this directory, or rename it so the filename does not end with `.js`.

+## Script types

 There are three types of scripts:
 * Local
 * Remote
 * Intransient

-Local scripts can **not** alter the game state.
-This allows each player to enable any local script for their own game without other players needing to also enable the same script.
+Local scripts can **not** alter the game state directly.
+This allows each player to enable any local script for their own game without other players in a multiplayer server also needing to also enable the same script.
+Local scripts can interact with the game by mimicing a player's actions through the built-in "game actions".
 These scripts tend to provide extra tools for productivity, or new windows containing information.

 Remote scripts on the other hand can alter the game state in certain contexts, thus must be enabled for every player in a multiplayer game.
 Players **cannot** enable or disable remote scripts for multiplayer servers they join.
 Instead the server will upload any remote scripts that have been enabled on the server to each player.
 This allows servers to enable scripts without players needing to manually download or enable the same script on their end.